Mojo Marinade

 Having tested this mojo grilling marinade on a variety of different proteins with a variety of different marinating times, here’s what we suggest:

-• Veggies – at least 20 minutes & up to 24 hours.
+• Veggies – at least 20 minutes and up to 24 hours.

 Side angle of chicken thighs in mojo marinade in a large glass bowl atop a light blue surface.

-Make-ahead & meal prep tips:
+Make-ahead and meal prep tips:

 Great news for meal preppers: despite the suggested marinating periods for this mojo grilling marinade, you can still prep the marinade well in advance!

-To make it ahead of time, simply prep the marinade & store it in a jar or an airtight container in the refrigerator.
+To make it ahead of time, simply prep the marinade and store it in a jar or an airtight container in the refrigerator.
 The marinade will keep for up to 5 days.
 When you’re ready to start marinating (based on the suggested marinating periods, above), simply pour the marinade over whatever meat or veggies you’re using it on – easy peasy!

 A little bonus: the flavors of the homemade mojo marinade meld together even more as the marinade sits, a flavorful reward for thinking ahead!